cooltey/LazyPR/README.md

   source ~/.gitpr.sh
   ```

-4. Exit your Terminal windows, and you should be able to use it in any git repo folder.
+4. Exit and reopen your Terminal windows, and you should be able to use it in any git repo folder.

 # How to use?